 HHS Nondiscrimination Statement

-The Alabama Department of Human Resources complies with applicable Federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex.
-The Alabama Department of Human Resources does not exclude people or treat them differently because of race, color, national origin, age, disability, or sex.
+The Alabama Department of Human Resources complies with applicable Federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, religion, or sex.
+The Alabama Department of Human Resources does not exclude people or treat them differently because of race, color, national origin, age, disability, religion, or sex.

 The Alabama Department of Human Resources provides: